Singhvishal123/largestthree/README.md

-# largestthree
+# array
-C++ program to find the largest three elements in an array
+C++ program to find the different elements in an array